MasoniteFramework/docs/queues.md

         pass
 ```

 Remember that anything that is resolved by the container is able to retrieve anything from the container by simply passing in parameters of objects that are located in the container.
-Read more about the container in the "Service Container" documentation.
+Read more about the container in the [Service Container](/service-container.md) documentation.

 Whenever jobs are executed, it simply executes the handle method.
 Because of this we can send our welcome email: